 Arboretum Project: The club has been asked to join the Arboretum in a project of taking a picture once a day.
 Members felt that we do not have enough members to take a picture each day but we might have enough members to take turns taking a picture every Monday.
 This project will be further discussed with the Arboretum.

 Guest speaker - Allen Litten, former photojournalist for the Daily News Record (DNR), provided a photo history of his work with the DNR.
 His photos were also a history of the Harrisonburg area reflecting changes that have taken place over the years as old buildings were replaced with new buildings.
 As a volunteer fireman, he also captured a number of spectacular fires.
+If you would like to see a video interview of Allen, CLICK HERE.

 Members met at the WMRA Radio Station to hear member Greg Versen's gallery talk at WMRA from 6:30 to about 8:00 PM.
 It was a very informative presentation.
 Greg provided a stat sheet indicating the camera settings for each picture.
 His pictures will be available for viewing at WMRA until January 13, 2014.
-To see examples of Greg's photos, CLICK HERE
+To see examples of Greg's photos, CLICK HERE.

 OCTOBER 28 MEETING